Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about asthma sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Deborah Pedersen, M.D. has specialized in allergy and asthma care as well as pediatrics for over 16 years.
 Review provided by VeriMed Healthcare Network.
-Learn more about her here
+Learn more about her here.

 Kristopher Bunting, M.D. studied chemistry and life sciences at the U.S. Military Academy, West Point, and received his doctor of medicine degree from Tulane University.
-Learn more about him here
+Learn more about him here.

 Related Articles